 A Community Affair

-It’s a community gathering open to the public.
+This is a community gathering open to the public.
 The event has earned the backing of solid sponsors who provide attractive prizes for the Tombola.
 Proceeds from the Tombola help fund the Charitable Donations coffer which is used to make donations to local, national and international charities with specific emphasis on women’s and children’s causes.
-And when the long day is over, all of the remaining clothing, products and food is redistributed that evening to local and overseas charitable associations.
+Over the years, AAWE has raised more than 100 000 Euros for French and global charities supporting women and children.
+And, when the bazaar is over, all of the remaining clothing, products and food are redistributed to local and overseas charitable associations.

-So, when you buy something at the bazaar you’re contributing to a greater good.
+So, when you buy something at the bazaar you’re not only contributing to the circular economy, but also to a greater good.
 Now isn’t that a wonderful way to start getting into the holiday spirit?